fetchai/docs-archived/docs/learn_the_concepts/glossary.md

 * **Hash**: a programmatic function that accepts an input and produces the "hash value" or "digital fingerprint," which is an alphanumeric string.
 Each block in the blockchain has its own hash value as well as the hash value used to validate the transaction that came before it.
 Transactions on the blockchain are verified via hashes.

+* **Hard fork**: in accordance to Binance Academy, "Hard forks are backward-incompatible software updates.
+Typically, these occur when nodes add new rules in a way that conflicts with the rules of old nodes.
+New nodes can only communicate with others that operate the new version.
+As a result, the blockchain splits, creating two separate networks: one with the old rules, and one with the new rules".

 * **Hot wallet**: a wallet that is continuously linked to the internet, such as one that is kept on a major exchange.
 Compared to hardware wallets or cold storage solutions, hot wallets are thought to offer less security.

+* **IBC Transfers**: the Inter-Blockchain Communication protocol (IBC) is an inter-module communication protocol that bridges different blockchains to facilitate communication and feature exchanges between networks with different infrastructure designs and consensus algorithms.

 * **Initial Coin Offering (ICO)**: it is like an initial public offering (IPO) of stock, an initial coin offering is a way for a tokenized business to generate investment from the public.
 ICOs are regulated by the Securities and Exchange Commission (SEC), even if the tokens are not specifically securities because the language used in promoting a sale can serve to classify tokens as a security offering.

 * **KYC (Know-Your-Customer)**: KYC guidelines fit into the broader scope of _Anti-Money Laundering (AML)_ policies in traditional finance.
 There is no KYC or AML in DeFi.

+* **Ledger**: a book or collection of accounts in which account transactions are recorded.

 * **Liquidation**: liquidation is applied to borrowers.
 They can have their collateral liquidated if they do not maintain the set collateralization ratio.

 * **Liquidation Ratio**: this is the level at which the collateralization ratio dips that can trigger liquidation.

+* **Liquidity pool**: a liquidity pool is a crowd sourced pool of cryptocurrencies or tokens locked in a smart contract that is used to facilitate trades between the assets on a decentralized exchange (DEX).
+Many decentralised finance (DeFi) platforms use automated market makers (AMMs), which enable digital assets to be traded in an automatic and permissionless manner through the use of liquidity pools, in place of traditional markets of buyers and sellers.

 * **Liquidity Provider**: a liquidity provider (LP) is a user who funds a liquidity pool with own crypto assets so as to facilitate trading on the platform and earn passive income on the liquidity deposited.